Surfers' Choice

 Surfers’ Choice is the debut studio album of Dick Dale and his Del-Tones, pioneers in the surf genre.
 The album was released in November 1962.
 The recording established the conventions of surf music and brought the concept to middle America.
 The album was mostly recorded live at the Rendezvous Ballroom, with overdubs added in the studio.
 The record was out of print for a long time.
-It was reissued on CD by Sundazed Records in October 2006.
-The album was later rereleased by Not Now Music with a bonus disc of singles as Surf Beat.
+It was reissued on CD by Sundazed Music in October 2006.
+The album was rereleased by Not Now Music with a bonus disc of singles as Surf Beat.